Desktop Apps Be Damned

 ColdFusion is Painful.
 Stop Using It.

-Posted by Double Compile.
-Tuesday, November 17.
-2009, 11:28 AM
+Posted by Double Compile on Tuesday, November 17.
+2009

 The purpose of this article is to lay out the downs of ColdFusion, for in my opinion, it has few ups.
 To quote a comment in this blog post, "Coldfusion indeed sucks major spidermonkey testicles."
 This post is not a reasonless rant; I have many reasons listed below that ColdFusion should be avoided and they're pretty good.
 This is not another "ColdFusion is a dead language" post.
 Far from it, I know ColdFusion is still alive and kicking, and that is a sad truth.